 Our initial plans are to expand the the Turmeric drink into café’s, food chains and convenience stores in Australia and then launch the product in the US and Europe.
-We are also have four other functional drinks in development and plan to launch these as they are finalized next year.
+We are also have four other functional drinks in development and plan to launch these very soon.

 What do you like about living in Lane Cove?

 I first moved to Lane Cove when I was 12 years old.
 Growing up here was just amazing with so many things to do and the opportunity to make life long friends.
 The parks, the river and the quiet streets allowed us to have an outdoor lifestyle that can’t be rivalled.
 Whether playing touch football at one of the ovals, tennis at local courts, golf at the local course or windsurfing on the river, you could participate in so much while growing up.

 Our children were born in the Philippines and grew up mostly in Japan.
 While this provided them with some wonderful experiences that I hope will stay with them forever, they had never experienced the freedom and adventure that an outdoor active lifestyle like that found in Lane Cove can provide.
 That’s why we decided to come back so our kids could have these types of experiences growing up.

 What are your favourite things to do in Lane Cove?

 - Spending time with friends who live nearby